cksystemsteaching/selfie/assignments/introductory-assignments.md

 Search in the `selfie.c` file:

 - What is the size of the registers in the CPU?
-- What is the wordsize in Selfie?
+- What is the word size in Selfie?

 Calculate: